toyoshim/iona-us/docs/README_en.md

 (*2) Experimental support for Star Wars: Battle Pod.

 (*3) On 1.43 and later, booting with the TEST button pressed will flip the current settings.

+(*4) 1.44 and earliers take this bit inverted mistakenly.

 ### Tips
 You can craft layout and rapid-fire settings for 3 button games to have another 3 for rapid-fires.
 For instance, you can map coin, start, button1+4, button2+5, button3+6, ..., then enable rapid-fires for button4+5+6.